In memory of King Olav V

 At the time of the death of Olav V, Mars, at 29TA21, was completing a transit of the national MC at 28TA13.
 From this I had predicted that damage would be caused to a mark of national identity.
 The Solar ingress to Capricorn showed the Moon on the cusp of the 4rth house squaring Mars, the significator of Norway, in Taurus on the cusp of the 8th, which focused on death and affairs of the grave.
 Another tremendous national capacity, the author Thorbjorn Egner, passed away on Dec.
 23. 1990.
 Prior to the death of King Olav V the Solar eclipse of Jan 16.
 1991 occured in the immediate north.
 This coincided with outbreak of war in the persian-gulf, a matter which caused his upset and sincere concern.

-King Olav V was a giant king in a small country and Nowegians thank God for what he had to give.
+King Olav V was a giant king in a small country and Nowegians thank the Higher Forces for all he had to give.